SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

 Please remember that `restrictedToInstruments` both sorts and restricts.
-Only the payment methods included in the `array` will appear, so it is crucial that you include all the methods you want to offer.
+Only the payment methods included in the `array` will appear, so it is crucial that you include all the payment methods you want to offer.

 I.e. if you populate the field with ["Swish","CreditCard","Trustly"], Swish will appear as the first option, card as the second and Trustly third.
 In this